Resources > Articles

 • Will Google support new apps for the long term?
 Can you bet your business on new technologies that may not stick around?

-The best way to build a compelling sales strategy for your product is to arm your sales team with talking points that acknowledge a competitor’s strengths and then counter them.
+Ultimately, best way to build a compelling sales strategy for your product is to arm your sales team with talking points acknowledging a competitor’s strengths and then counter them.
 That’s the beauty of finding the weakness in a competitor’s strength.

 Author